spryker/spryker-docs/_drafts/oryx/routing.md

 last_updated: Apr 4, 2023
 ---

 Routing lets users navigate between different pages and components within an application.
-This document describes how to set up routing: add `RouterFeature`, render router outlets, and provide routes using Dependency Injection (DI)<!-- add a link -->.
+This document describes how to set up routing: add `RouterFeature`, render router outlets, and provide routes using [Dependency Injection (DI)](/_drafts/oryx/dependency-injection/dependency-injection.html).

 `@spryker-oryx/router` provides the infrastructure for routing capabilities.
 Its main component is `RouterService`, which enables navigation from one view to the next as users perform application tasks.